jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 module will be built.
 If the kernel option shows "no", you will need to specify the --with-kernel option and the correct directory.

-`   For those who feel comfortable to build everything from the source tree, please skip the make and install steps below.
-Scroll down to the end of this page to see the steps with light blue background. `
+<span style="background:#00ffff">For those who feel comfortable to build
+everything from the source tree, please skip the make and install steps below.
+Scroll down to the end of this page and see *Manually Build the Wacom kernel driver*.</span>

-If you wanted to build the kernel driver and you do not see the yes after "wacom.o -" in the the "BUILD OPTIONS:", run 'make oldconfig; make prepare; make' on your kernel source should fix the issue.
+<span style="background:#00ffff">If you wanted to build the kernel
+driver and you do not see the **yes** after "wacom.o -" in the the "BUILD OPTIONS:", run 'make oldconfig; make prepare; make' on your kernel source should fix the issue.</span>

-To build the driver, just run make.
+To build the driver, just run *make*.

 If everything works properly, you'll see the following from the make: